SimonPfeifer/readEagle/README.md

 This installation guide is specific to the LJMU HPC computing clusters.

-To install the `ReadEagle` package, `ssh` into one of the computing clusters (e.g. famine) and load the HDF5 library using:
+To install the `readEagle` package, `ssh` into one of the computing clusters (e.g. famine) and load the HDF5 library using:

 ```
 module load hdf5/1.8.XX